The Best Time To Visit Cozumel: A Month By Month Guide

 Where Is Cozumel Located in Mexico?

-It is a 34-mile-long by 11-mile-wide island off of Mexico’s Riviera Maya that consists of mostly undeveloped land.
+It’s situated just off of Mexico’s Riviera Maya and consists of mostly undeveloped land.
 To the west of the island is Playa Del Carmen.

 How To Get To Isla Cozumel - Travels With Elle